 Our mission is to represent new and diverse voices by bringing in one to two new members each year, and to mentor writers and literary organizations in the collective publishing process.

-Current Membership: The press currently has eighteen members: five founding members, and thirteen members selected through our annual manuscript competition.
+Current Membership: The press currently has seventeen members: five founding members, and twelve members selected through our annual manuscript competition.
 All members contribute to the operation of the press, and all income from book sales returns to the press for the production of future authors’ works.

 New Members Selection: New members are selected on the basis of a book-length manuscript of poems submitted during our reading period, November 1 to February 1.
 Prospective members are also asked to identify their interest in collective publishing and the skills they can bring to the press’s operation.
 Read our submission guidelines here.